tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 | [PTW Championship](@/c/ptw-championship.md) | [Puncher](@/w/puncher.md) | Inaugural champion, won the championship rumble match at [Gold Rush](@/e/ptw/2024-02-03-ptw-5-gold-rush.md). |
 | [PTW Tag Team Championship](@/c/ptw-tag-team-championship.md) | Budapest Bastards: [Renegade](@/w/renegade.md) and [Nitro](@/w/nitro.md) | Defeated PAKA: [Disco Pablo](@/w/disco-pablo.md), [Boro](@/w/boro.md) and [Taras](@/w/taras.md) at [Gold Rush](@/e/ptw/2024-02-03-ptw-5-gold-rush.md). |

+## Other media

+PTW's talent made an appearance in Young Multi's [video][young-multi-ak47] for the song "AK47".
+The video features Pawłowski giving a pep-talk to Multi and his band, as well as scenes of PTW wrestlers hitting their moves in the ring, interleaved with clips of the musicians themselves.
+Pawłowski is credited as the director of fighting scenes, which were recorded in Kozłów, where their new [Performance Center](#post-ryucon-new-venue) is located.
+Shown in the video are [Puncher](@/w/puncher.md), [Spartan](@/w/spartan.md), Shida and [Diana Strong](@/w/diana-strong.md).

 ## Internet presence

 * [Official Facebook fanpage](https://www.facebook.com/PrimeTimeWrestlingPL)